 Withdrawal, dependence, and tolerance are indicators of a potential addiction, but they are not the exclusive measurements.
 The main characteristic of an addiction is a compulsive drive to use a drug despite the negative consequences.
 Some people have shown signs of being unable to stop taking ecstasy, taking more than intended, craving the drug when it is not in the body, and seeking out the drug to the detriment of work, school, family, or social responsibilities.
 These are among the criteria for a substance use disorder, the clinical term for addiction.

 Should You Go to Addiction Treatment for MDMA Use?

 Molly comes with so many risks that it simply cannot be considered safe for users to take, either in the long-term or over the short-term.
 People who struggle with ecstasy addiction are at risk for several short-term and long-term problems, including side effects from increased aggression, dehydration, and organ damage.
-If you are struggling to stop using or you are trying to help a loved one with addiction, Desert Hope has numerous treatment options for you.
+If you are struggling to stop using or you are trying to help a loved one with drug addiction, Desert Hope, has numerous treatment options for you.

 Our inpatient rehab in Las Vegas, as well as our varied outpatient programs, offers a path forward away from MDMA misuse and toward recovery.
-We know that treatment is not one-size-fits all and that everyone needs a treatment plan that is designed to meet their individual needs.
+We know that treatment is not one-size-fits all and that everyone needs an addiction treatment plan that is designed to meet their individual needs.
 We offer a full spectrum of treatment, with levels of care ranging from medical detox to intensive inpatient treatment to standard outpatient treatment and sober living.

 If you’re suffering, or you love someone who is, we are here for you.
-You can call us any time to discuss our programs and ask questions about our levels of care, how you can use your insurance to pay for rehab, or how to start the admissions process.
+You can call us any time to discuss our programs and ask questions about our levels of care, how you can use your insurance to pay for drug rehab, or how to start the admissions process.